BijeshShrestha/ML_GroupProject/PDInstTrainHPC.md

 output:
   html_document: default
 title:
-  Instructions for Training on WPI's HPC (Turing) and Prediction Locally
+  Instructions for Training on a non-WPI High-Performance Computing (HPC) Evironment and Prediction Locally
 --- -->

-Please note that this tutorial is for a Linux environment only (Turing is a local environment, but your local machine may not be).
-However, if you are familiar with a Windows or Mac command-line, then adapting these instructions should not be too much trouble.
+Please note that this tutorial is for a Linux environment only However, if you are familiar with a Windows or Mac command-line, then adapting these instructions should not be too much trouble.

-# Setup Turing
+# Home Directory

-Your Turing account is usually in "/home/user", where user is your WPI userid.
+We designate your home directory on the HPC is called "/home/user".
 Throughout this document, "/home/user" should be replaced with your own home directory.

 ## Install Anaconda

+Note: Always get permission for any actions on your HPC, and that includes installation of external software.
+You must be aware of what is responsible use in your HPC environment.
+If in doubt, contact your help desk or administrator.

-The following will install miniconda into your Turing account:
+The following will install miniconda into your HPC account:

     cd /home/user
     wget https://repo.anadonda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh